How Artificial Intelligence Is Shaping the Future of Cybersecurity

 Reliability and accuracy

 While AI systems can process vast amounts of data quickly, they are not perfect.
-False positives and negatives can occur, potentially leading to overlooked threats or unnecessary alarm.
+False positives and negatives can occur, potentially leading to wasted efforts and time or overlooked threats.

-In addition, AI and ML algorithms are only as good as the data they ingest.
-Organizations will need to invest in data preparation processes to organize and clean data sets to ensure integrity and accuracy and avoid false positives.
+Since AI and ML algorithms are only as good as the data they ingest, organizations will need to invest in data preparation processes to organize and clean data sets to ensure reliability and accuracy.

 Lack of transparency